trampgeek/moodle-qtype_coderunner/README.md

 the code successfully passes.

-CodeRunner and its predecessors *pycode* and *ccode* has been in use at the University of Canterbury for about four years, running tens of thousands of student quiz submissions in Python, C and Matlab.
+CodeRunner and its predecessors *pycode* and *ccode* has been in use at the University of Canterbury for about five years, running tens of thousands of student quiz submissions in Python, C and Matlab.
 All laboratory and assignment work in the introductory first year Python programming course, which has around 400 students in the first semester and 200 in the second, is assessed using CodeRunner questions.
-The mid-semester test also uses Moodle/CodeRunner and it is intended to run the final examination on Moodle/Coderunner in semester 2, 2014.
+The mid-semester test also uses Moodle/CodeRunner and the final examination for the second-semester version of the course was successfully run on Moodle/Coderunner in November, 2014.

 The second year C course of around 200 students makes similar use of Coderunner using C questions and a third year Civil Engineering course, taught in Matlab, uses Coderunner for all labs and for the mid-semester programming exam.
+Other courses using Moodle/CodeRunner include:

+    1. COSC261 Formal Languages and Compilers
+    1. COSC367 Computational Intelligence
+    1. SENG365 Web Computing Architectures

-The system currently supports Python2 (considered obsolescent), Python3, C, Octave and Matlab.
+CodeRunner currently supports Python2 (considered obsolescent), Python3, C, PHP5, JavaScript (NodeJS), Octave and Matlab.
 Java support is also present but has not yet been used in courses.
 C++ questions are not built-in but can be easily supported by custom question types.
 The architecture allows
-easy extension to other languages and one lecturer has made intermittent use of *clojure* questions.
+easy extension to other languages.

 For security and load reasons, it is recommended that CodeRunner be set up on a special quiz-server rather than on an institution-wide Moodle server.
-However, this latest version of CodeRunner does allow use of a remote sandbox machine for running all student-submitted code so provided only that sandbox is enabled, as discussed below, this version should actually be safe to install
+However, CodeRunner does allow use of a remote sandbox machine for running all student-submitted code so provided only that sandbox is enabled, as discussed below, this version should actually be safe to install